 Consider the mechanism shown in first figure of Fig.4.
 Position of this 4 bar mechanism can be completely determined just by knowing angle or position of any one of the member.
-So degree of freedom is one.
-Similarly degree of freedom of the cam and follower mechanism is also one.
+So degrees of freedom is one.
+Similarly degrees of freedom of the cam and follower mechanism is also one.
 But to determine position of the slider crank mechanism shown, we should know angle or displacement of at least 2 members.
 So here degrees of freedom is 2.

 You have predicted D.O.F of some simple mechanisms from your intuition.
 But for a complex mechanism, such an approach may not work.
 So in coming sections we will see how we can predict D.O.F of a mechanism.

 Consider the rigid body shown below, which is situated in space.
 It could have 3 translatory motions as shown.
 Also it could have 3 rotary motions as shown.In total we need 6 inputs to determine its position.
-So degree of freedom of rigid body in space is 6.
+So degrees of freedom of rigid body in space is 6.

 A mechanism is a collection of rigid bodies or links, connected through pairs, provided one link is grounded.
 Consider the mechanism shown below.